Create a Website Account - Manage notification subscriptions, save form progress and more.

 Goodhue County Government Center509 West 5th StreetRed Wing, MN 55066

-Permit fees are based on the value of work being done, and are collected to cover the cost of application, the review and the inspections.
+Permit fees are based on the value of work being done, and are collected to cover the cost of application, the review, and the inspections.
 A building inspector is available to you should you have any questions concerning your project.
-Records of your project are maintained to show that code requirements were met, and you will have personal satisfaction of a job done right.
+Records of your project are maintained to show that code requirements were met, and you will have the personal satisfaction of a job done right.